innovation-first/paradox-innovation/content/blogs/green-k8-experiment/index.md

 ### Why is it important

 * Kubernetes is the de-facto standard service orchestrator platform.
 It is available on all clouds and on premise.
-It is in particular strategic to Thales defense and critical systems products and projects.
+It is in particular strategic to defense and critical systems products and projects.
 * 80% of cloud kubernetes ressources are under-utilized, leading to high energy consumption and costs.
 * the technologies to scale down (i.e. reduce automatically) kubernetes applications exist but require a high expertise.
 * frugality and cost optimisation are secondary concern, the first concern is robustess and continuous service.